hphelion/documentation/commercial/GA1/commerical.services-horizon-overview.md

 # HP Helion OpenStack&#174; Horizon Service Overview#

-Horizon is the OpenStack service that serves as the basis for the HP Helion OpenStack web interface, or the *dashboards*
+Horizon is the OpenStack service that serves as the basis for the HP Helion OpenStack web interface or **dashboards**.

-The dashboard provides a web-based user interface to HP Helion OpenStack services including [Compute](/helion/openstack/ga/services/compute/overview), [Volume Operations](/helion/openstack/ga/services/volume/overview/), [Networking](/helion/openstack/ga/services/networking/overview), and [Identity](/helion/openstack/ga/services/identity/overview).
+The dashboards provide a web-based user interface to HP Helion&reg; OpenStack services including [Compute](/helion/openstack/ga/services/compute/overview), [Volume Operations](/helion/openstack/ga/services/volume/overview/), [Networking](/helion/openstack/ga/services/networking/overview), and [Identity](/helion/openstack/ga/services/identity/overview).

-Horizon ships with several dashboards, including a *Project* dashboard, an *Admin* dashboard, and a *System* dashboard.
-These dashboards provide administrators and users a graphical interface to access, provision and automate cloud-based resources.
+Horizon ships with several dashboards, including a **Project** dashboard, an **Admin** dashboard, and a **System** dashboard.
+These dashboards provide administrators and users with a graphical interface to access, provision and automate cloud-based resources.

 ## For more information ##